 Select plants with uniformly green foliage and no lower leaves missing.

-Poinsettia plant parts are not edible, but they are not poisonous when eaten.
+Poinsettia plant parts are not edible, and they are not poisonous when eaten.

-Those whom are sensitive to latex, may develop a rash when handling poinsettias.
+Those whom are sensitive to latex sap, may develop a skin irritation when handling poinsettias.

 Let the plant dry out slightly between waterings (soil should be rich and porous).